 The RPC Program is host to a number of nationally-known scholarly publications in the fields of rhetoric and professional communication, both in print and online.

 Business and Administrative Communication, eighth edition, is a textbook published by McGraw-Hill for courses in business and professional communication.
 Originally written by Kitty O. Locker at the Ohio State University, the textbook is today by RPC professor Donna Kienzler, and the eighth edition lists both authors.

-Founded in 1990, the EServer publishes more than 34,000 works online to more than two million readers per month.
+Founded in 1990, the EServer hosts fifty collections (websites) in the arts and humanities, in total publishing more than 35,000 works online to more than two million readers per month.
 It is currently rated by Alexa (the division of Amazon which tracks website readership) as the most popular humanities website in the world.

 The TC Library is the world's largest catalogue of online resources for people who produce, manage, archive, and distribute technical information.
 The community it serves includes technical communicators, editors and publishers, researchers, illustrators, animators, educators, and others who concern themselves with how to improve human communications.